What is Vulnerability Management? It’s processes and best practices

 Practical Implementation of Vulnerability Management

-The primary purpose of vulnerability management is to identify and mitigate security risks and avoid exploitation.
-However, the other objectives should also be decided as implementation and overall vulnerability management improvement.
-These objectives can include periodical scanning or any other application of tools for network scans or to identify open ports.
+The primary purpose of vulnerability management is to identify and mitigate security risks.
+However, the other objectives are implementation and overall vulnerability management improvement.
+These objectives include periodic scans and any tools to find open ports.

 Roles and Responsibilities

-As per your organization structure, the right individuals should be assigned roles and responsibilities.
-The best security practices among the staff and members help build a robust security system.
-Monitors and assess the risks with documentation and alert the resolvers for further action.
-Resolvers locate the known issues and work on patches or other known solutions.
-Authorizers work on strategies and procedures to mitigate vulnerabilities regularly and work on alterations as per requirement.
+As per your organizational structure, every individual should follow their roles and responsibilities.
+Security practices for staff help build a robust security system.
+Monitoring and assessing risk with each alert mitigate any future risks.
+Resolvers locate the known issues and work on patches or solutions.
+Cybersecurity experts work on strategies and procedures to reduce vulnerabilities.
+They also work on how to be ready for future attacks.

 Assessment of the Vulnerability Management Program

-Vulnerability management updates you about the overall security status in your organization.
-However, a regular assessment gives a clear idea of the areas which are working and working on periodically for better results.
-Furthermore, since infrastructures and applications are regularly changing, it is necessary to scan your environment regularly and use vulnerability solutions that provide a real-time view.
+Vulnerability management updates you about the security status of your organization.
+But a regular assessment gives you a clear idea of the areas for improvement for good results.
+The change in technology makes regular scans a priority for vulnerability solutions.
+It also provides a real-time view.

 Importance of Vulnerability Management Tools